aolayeye/Interactive_Web_Dashboard/README.md

 ## Summary
-1. A drawback of this implementation is the absence of a clear filters button.
+1.A drawback of this implementation is the absence of a clear filters button.
 Everytime the user does a multi-level search, the page will have to refreshed to clear all filters.
 With a clear filters button, all previously entered search parameters are cleared at the click of a button.

 A "Clear Filters" button is implemented as shown below:
 ##### When the user clciks the Clear Filters button, all search parameters are cleared and the data is reset